amritanshu-khare/English-to-French-translator/README.md

-# French to English Translator
+# English to English Translator